-The Cambridge Theatre will be open from 2pm on the day of the relaxed performance and audience members will be able to use the theatre facilities and purchase drinks or merchandise from this time onwards.
-The auditorium (where the musical is being shown) will open at 2.15pm.
+The Cambridge Theatre will be open one hour before the performance and audience members will be able to use the theatre facilities and purchase drinks or merchandise from this time onwards.
+The auditorium (where the musical is being shown) will open 35 minutes before the show starts.
 There will be a pre-show touch tour from 1 - 1.25pm on the 18th.